saylesc/surf-events/README.md

 ## Surf Manager

+Surf Managers can perform all Public API calls plus the following:

-Surf Managers can enter surfers into Surf Contests
+- Enter surfers into Surf Contests
+- Remove surfers from a Surf Contest